Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 12 About that time Herod the king laid violent hands on some who belonged to the church.
 2 He killed James the brother of John with the sword, 3 and when he saw that it pleased the Jews, he proceeded to arrest Peter also.
 This was during the days of Unleavened Bread.
 4 And when he had seized him, he put him in prison, delivering him over to four squads of soldiers to guard him, intending after the Passover to bring him out to the people.
 5 So Peter was kept in prison, but earnest prayer for him was made to God by the church.

-We have the Apostle James, one of the Lord’s original disciples, executed by sword at the order of King Herod.
+We have the Apostle James, one of the Lord’s original disciples, executed by the sword at the order of King Herod.
 When Herod saw that it pleased the Jews, he had another Apostle, Peter, arrested with the intent to also be executed, following Passover or the days of Unleavened Bread.

-But the church of the Way of the Lord, by church we mean the people, prayed to God.
+But the church of the Way of the Lord, by the church we mean the people, prayed to God.
 And how did the people pray?
 They prayed earnestly!

 Peter Is Rescued